Module Catalogue 2026/27

 Aims

 This interdisciplinary module addresses contemporary issues of social and environmental injustice through the critical lens of Memory Studies.
+In this module, students will explore the ways in which memory and storytelling help us make sense of multilingual and transnational societies in the present.
 Its aim is to explore how our engagement with the memory of difficult and controversial pasts is key to understanding society’s most pressing contemporary challenges and for imagining a more equitable and accountable future.
 Transnational in its approach, this module works comparatively across contexts, exploring dialogues between the locally specific and the global.

-This module is developed in partnership with Newcastle University’s spotlight partner, the International Coalition of Sites of Conscience (ICSC).
+This module also connects with Newcastle University’s external partners the International Coalition of Sites of Conscience (ICSC) and Creative Futures.
 As part of the module, we will explore the notion of conscience for different communities and memory sites.
-Members of the Coalition will contribute to the skills training for this module.
-Students will have a chance to learn directly from the Coalition about working in the NGO sector and working in a global network of sites of conscience.
+A partner member will contribute to the skills training for this module.
+Students will have a chance to learn directly from the partner about working in the NGO sector and working in a global network of sites of conscience.

 Outline Of Syllabus